 • When the riders enter the final circuit, they race up the Avenue des Champs-Élysées, around the Arc de Triomphe, back down the avenue, and around the Jardin des Tuileries.
 They do this 8 times.
 Each loop takes about 9 minutes.

-• The Avenue des Champs-Élysées is going to be the most crowded spot because that’s where the finish line is.
+• The Avenue des Champs-Élysées is going to be the most densely packed spot because that’s where the finish line is.

 • The further away from the finish line, the less crowded the streets will be.
 You can easily find spots in Paris proper where you’ll have little trouble seeing over other spectators.